 Where to Stay in Lake Atitlán

-Take note, not all the towns have cash machines, so it is best to take cash out in Antigua before you set off, or in Pana.
+There are several Lake Atitlán villages all around the edges of the lake, each with their own personality, and distinctive indigenous style.
+Not all the villages have cash machines, so it is best to take cash out in Antigua before you set off, or in Pana.
 Some hostels & restaurants will take card payments via Tab, an online payment tool which requires your credit card number, email & a selfie each time to make a payment, to help prevent fraud.

 Certainly not a pretty town, ‘Pana’ as it is known, is crammed with cheap market stalls, language schools, and plenty of tourists.
 I didn’t spend too long here, just a couple of hours and that was enough for me.
 If you are looking for cheap souvenirs then this is definitely the place for that – although the quality might not be the best!
 There are several banks & money changers here, as well as internet cafes, so if you need to get cash out, here is a good place.